-Always innovating, Casper has had a few updates since then, and we’ll break them all down and what they mean for you, the sleeper.
+Always innovating, Casper has had a few updates since then (including a brand new cover and new layer of breathable foam in 2020), and we’ll break them all down and what they mean for you, the sleeper.
 Does it sleep cool?
 Can couples share it easily?

 Stay tuned, as we go through the details.
 Or skip to the bottom to see how it scores in individual categories.